Cost Segregation for Apartment Buildings, Multifamily & Commercial Property

 Many investors mistakenly believe cost segregation only works on newly acquired properties.
 In fact, one of the most powerful applications is retroactive cost segregation on properties owned for years.

-By filing Form 3115 (Application for Change in Accounting Method), an owner can claim all the missed accelerated depreciation from prior years in a single current-year deduction — without amending any prior returns.
-This Section 481(a) adjustment can generate massive one-year deductions on properties that have been depreciating slowly for years.
+By filing Form 3115 (Application for Change in Accounting Method), an owner may be able to claim missed accelerated depreciation from prior years as a current-year Section 481(a) adjustment without amending prior returns.
+The amount depends on the original depreciation method, property records and study conclusions.

 Example: A real estate investor purchased a $3M building in 2020 and has been taking $77,000 of straight-line depreciation annually.
 A cost segregation study performed in 2025 identifies $750,000 of components that should have been on accelerated schedules.
 The investor can claim a Section 481(a) catch-up of approximately $300,000+ in 2025 — the cumulative missed accelerated depreciation from 2020-2024 — without amending any prior year returns.